 - Loss of earning capacity;

 - Pain and suffering; and

 Depending on how your accident occurred, we may seek punitive damages, as well.
 A judge can award punitive damages to punish defendants who intentionally caused harm with their recklessness and carelessness.

 Call a Spinal Cord Injury Lawyer Today.

-The dedicated attorneys at the Law Offices of Ogle, Elrod & Baril, PLLC, shoulder the responsibility of filing legal paperwork and negotiating with insurance companies so our clients can spend time recovering from their traumatic injuries.
+The dedicated attorneys at OEB Law, PLLC, shoulder the responsibility of filing legal paperwork and negotiating with insurance companies so our clients can spend time recovering from their traumatic injuries.

 Call us today at 865-546-1111 for a free, no-obligation legal consultation.
 Our firm works on a contingency fee basis, which means that you do not pay us unless we successfully resolve your case.